inko-lang/inko/docs/source/getting-started/types.md

 ```

 Fields are accessed using the same syntax as method calls, making it easier to
-introduce custom getter/setter methods without having to change every line that
+replace them with methods, without having to change every line that uses the
-uses the fields:
+fields:

 ```inko
 let alice = Person { @name = 'Alice', @age = 42 }